 More web pages, inbound links and social networking connections mean more opportunities to engage customers.
 It also means, to some degree, displacement of the competition: in the search results and with mindshare for a category.

-Rounding up the Listen Learn Change Grow.
+Rounding up the Listen, Learn, Change, Grow.

-Tactical expertise with search and social marketing is abundant.
+Tactical expertise with B2B search and social media marketing is abundant.
 However, there is a huge advantage when you can combine practical internet marketing experience with social and organizational experience.
 It’s just not enough to create a plan to improve online sales through specific channels.
-Companies should expect their digital marketing agencies to help them grow through better listening, facilitating learning, encouraging change and understanding the long term benefits of growing online marketing efforts.
+Companies should expect their b2b marketing agencies to help them grow through better listening, facilitating learning, encouraging change and understanding the long term benefits of growing online marketing efforts.